 Yes and soon.
-Because the Federal Reserve pumps money according to economic theory, this distorts the capital structure by achieving growth unconnected to real savings.
-In 2019 or 2020 the economy will start its descent down.
-This will specifically be triggered when the Federal Reserve Bank increases interest rates.
+Because the Federal Reserve inordinately expands credit and hence purchasing power, according to the Austrian business cycle theory, this distorts the capital structure by achieving growth unconnected to real savings.
+In 2020 the economy will start its descent down.
+This will specifically be triggered because the Federal Reserve Bank has kept the Fed Funds Rate too low to too long.
+They try to match it with R* an empirical proxy for the natural rate of interest.
+However, this econometrically estimated rate is incorrect and creates systemic distortions in the capital structure.